 […] Any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 It’s important to emphasize that the Regulation significantly expands the definition of personal data when compared to the definition provided by Directive 95/46/EC.

 Also, there are two particularly interesting points in the case of web tracking:

 - GDPR treats online identifiers and location data as personal data, and therefore demands they be protected in the same way as other identifiers, like information on the genetic, economic, or psychological identity of a data subject.

 - Cookies are included in the scope of online identifiers as well!

 GDPR states that all cookies – even pseudonymous ones – can be considered personal data if there is any potential to use them to single out or identify an individual.
 This is detailed in Recital 30 of the new law:

 Natural persons may be associated with online identifiers provided by their devices, applications, tools and protocols, such as internet protocol addresses, cookie identifiers or other identifiers such as radio frequency identification tags.
 This may leave traces which, in particular when combined with unique identifiers and other information received by the servers, may be used to create profiles of the natural persons and identify them.

 Fortunately, it does.
-A little.

 It won’t come as a surprise that the understanding of consent and the requirements associated with it have been reinforced and extended.
 Article 4.11 of the new legislation defines consent as: